RayBB/easy-gmail-scheduler/README.md

 I stumbled upon Google Apps Scripts and realized their APIs could do just what I needed.
 It didn't take long until I bumped into the Gmail scheduler by [labnol.org](https://www.labnol.org/internet/schedule-gmail-send-later/24867/).
 I now knew it was possible but really didn't like the idea of having to open a spreadsheet to schedule the emails.
 I knew it was possible to make a simpler version of their script with a nice web interface so that's what I did.
 Big thanks to labnol.org for their original work.
 I did end up using their function for sending drafts since it was already well made.

+## Update 8/20/17 for Threads

+Added the ability to send drafts that are responses within threads, using the GMail API: https://stackoverflow.com/questions/27206595/how-to-send-a-draft-email-using-google-apps-script

 ## Dependencies
 * [Bootstrap 3](https://getbootstrap.com/)